Sunday, 8 December 2019

 Post General Election Momentum and The Labour Party - this video might be deleted?

-Pre-election warning - I am in any-case very surprised out how well Labour and Momentum did inspiring people mostly younger voters but also voters over age 85 who remember how it was before the NHS.
-Those now very old voters liked the manifesto seeing simply a 1945 Labour manifesto.
+Pre-election warning - I am in any-case very surprised out how well Labour and Momentum did inspiring people, mostly younger voters but also voters over age 85 who remember how it was before the NHS.
+Those now very old voters liked the manifesto, seeing simply a 1945 Labour manifesto.